DiceDB/dice/.github/ISSUE_TEMPLATE/report_command_bug.md

 ## Expected output

-The expected output when the above set of commands (maybe when run on Redis)
+The expected output when the above set of commands

 ```
 {expected_output}